-The impacts to aquatic communities from the No Action and Proposed Action alternatives were evaluated via a literature and data review.
-Based on this review, for the Proposed Action, potential impacts to Newark Bay and wetlands were identified by overlaying the preliminary design plans onto maps of delineated wetlands and open waters.
+The impacts to aquatic communities from the No Action and Proposed Project alternatives were evaluated via a literature and data review.
+Based on this review, for the Proposed Project, potential impacts to Newark Bay and wetlands were identified by overlaying the preliminary design plans onto maps of delineated wetlands and open waters.
 Also, the proposed construction methods and sequencing was reviewed and the locations and area of proposed infrastructure within Newark Bay was evaluated.
 Of value to this assessment are data from various aquatic biology surveys and analysis considered in the Essential Fish Habitat (EFH) Assessment (see Appendix F), surveys as part of the USACE Aquatic Biological Monitoring Program, various species-specific source documents compiled by NMFS, and information collected for the 1997 Final Environmental Impact Statement for the Newark Bay Study Area.
-In addition, comments and reviews by various state and federal agencies, primarily the NJDEP and NMFS have also been incorporated to provide an accurate assessment of potential impacts to the aquatic resources during the construction and operational phases of the Proposed Action.
+In addition, comments and reviews by various state and federal agencies, primarily the NJDEP and NMFS have also been incorporated to provide an accurate assessment of potential impacts to the aquatic resources during the construction and operational phases of the Proposed Project.

-The impacts to terrestrial vegetation and wildlife from the No Action and Proposed Action alternatives were evaluated via a literature and data review, including reconnaissance-level field surveys conducted concurrently with wetland and waterbody surveys in 2021.
+The impacts to terrestrial vegetation and wildlife from the No Action and Proposed Project alternatives were evaluated via a literature and data review, including reconnaissance-level field surveys conducted concurrently with wetland and waterbody surveys in 2021.
 Data were obtained from the NJDEP Natural Heritage Program, the NJDEP Landscape Project databases, and various agency studies and reports.
 Direct impacts on habitat and vegetation were estimated by overlaying the preliminary design plans onto maps of existing ecological communities to identify areas of potential impact.
-Impacts to migratory birds covered under the Migratory Bird Treaty Act of 1918 were evaluated to ensure that the Proposed Action does not result in the "take" of any migratory bird, or the parts, nests, or eggs of such bird.
+Impacts to migratory birds covered under the Migratory Bird Treaty Act of 1918 were evaluated to ensure that the Proposed Project does not result in the "take" of any migratory bird, or the parts, nests, or eggs of such bird.
 Also, for compliance with the Bald and Golden Eagle Protection Act (BGEPA), impacts to bald and golden eagles were evaluated.
-Impacts to special-status species, including ESA- and state-listed species, are covered below in the next section.
+Impacts to threatened or endangered species, including ESA- and state-listed species, are covered below in the next section.
+Lastly, to determine the applicability of the New Jersey No Net Loss Reforestation Act, the forest area within the limits of the preliminary design plans was quantified using the method outlined by the Program Guidelines (NJDEP 2007), although a field survey was not performed.

-The impacts to special-status species from the No Action and Proposed Action alternatives were evaluated based on the habitat preferences for various species known or suspected to be in the study area, as well as the quantity and quality of existing habitat.
+The impacts to threatened or endangered species from the No Action and Proposed Project alternatives were evaluated based on the habitat preferences for various species known or suspected to be in the study area, as well as the quantity and quality of existing habitat.
 Impacts were analyzed using recent data on the potential for these species to inhabit the study area, including wetland field surveys and habitat assessment observations, and professional expertise and judgment.